CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 ![Wireframe laptop page barebones](/assets/images/docs/wireframe-laptop-barebones.png "Wireframe laptop page barebones")

 The initial idea for styling was to use a complimentary colour palette like the following.
-However, after building a more barebones colour system for the initial construction, it became clear that it worked well in more simple colours.
+However, after building a more barebones colour system for the initial construction of the site, it became clear that it worked well in more simple colours.
+Ultimately therefore, the styled site came to resemble the abstract wireframes more than the styled approach.

 ![Wireframe smartphone page styled](/assets/images/docs/wireframe-smartphone-styled.png "Wireframe smartphone page styled")

 An index.html page was created initially with focus on this as a template page.
-For this reason, the priority was on creating a header, navbar and footer which was largely completed.
+For this reason, the priority was on creating a header, navbar and footer before other content.
 Later on, it became clear that operational time limits meant that changes were required to the scope.
-At this point, a separate unlinked template.html file was created and used as a base for other pages allowing content to be easily added to index.html.
-From here, the site was expanded to other pages and populated with first content and then designed to a consistent, easy-to-read style.
+At this point, a separate unlinked template.html file was created and used as a base for other pages.
+This allowed content to be easily added to the index file and kept template.html for new pages.
+From here, the site was expanded and populated with content before being styled to a consistent, easy-to-read standard.

 <a id="testing"></a>
 ## Testing

-The web site was tested in quite a few ways before completing.
-These are as follows:-
+The website was tested in quite a few ways before completion.
+The following checks were carried out:-

-- Page responsiveness tested on all pages at mobile, tablet, laptop and desktop sizes
+- Page responsiveness was tested on all pages at mobile, tablet, laptop and desktop sizes
-- Making sure all images load.
+- All images load as expected.
-- Validating every HTML and CSS page on the site with a W3C validator.
+- Every HTML and CSS page on the site was checked with a W3C validator.
 All pages are error free although some have warnings that there wasn't time to solve.
-- Checking all external sites open in a new tab
+- All external site links open in a new tab
-- Checking all links work
+- All internal site links work

 <a id="future"></a>
-## Future Ideas
+## Future Wishlist

+- Remove all W3C validator warnings on all pages.
 - Fix the nav bar to show more items in desktop view, the current structure was designed for more pages.
 - Add more categories and content to the site.
 - Work on spacing and content separation a bit more.
 There are areas where it isn't perfect.